unibo-spe/spe-slides/content/04-build-automation/_generator.md

 ## DRY with dependencies declaration

-Look at the following code:
+Look at the following example code:

 ```kotlin
 dependencies {